RaghuYelamkonda/documentanalyzer/src/main/resources/Readme.md

 DB setup is done
 -------------------------------------------

+For client

+1. Install node
+2. Run npm install from command prompt at src\main\resources\web
+3. npm start

+Open browser for url: http://localhost:4200/

+Note that client makes backend call using the url mentioned at src\main\resources\web\proxy.config.json.
+It is configured to call localhost
+    Url /api/* goes to http://localhost:8080/documentanalyzer/api/*

 Build the client application using ng build --base-href .
 Run the application as springbbot app